bapcyk/imsh/README.md

 ## Images processing shell

-This is the educational project for image processing with implementation of several [algorithms][#algo] in C for Win MinGW.
+This is the educational project for image processing with implementation of several [algorithms](#algo) in C for Win MinGW.
 All algorithms are scriptable in SIOD Scheme, so main program - imsh - is the SIOD Scheme shell with C algorithms in backend.

 To build use command: